 Standing desks; it only seems like yesterday that these pieces of office furniture were feted as the future of healthy working practices.
 No more back pain, no more obesity, no more stress and anxiety, you might even win a Pulitzer Prize, like Philip Roth.

 It is true that ever more sedentary lifestyles are leading to increases in obesity levels in Australia.
-This can certainly be combated by walking a little more around the office every day, or by standing rather than sitting, so standing desks seem the natural choice.
+Obesity can certainly be combated by walking a little more around the office every day, or by standing rather than sitting, so standing desks seem a natural choice.

-It is also true that increasingly pressurised working environments are putting great strain on Australia’s workforce.
+It is also true that increasingly pressurised working environments are putting significant strain on Australia’s workforce.
 Some have argued that by standing rather than sitting, we could alleviate some of the psychological and emotional issues we face in the workplace.

 However, before you go throwing away your standard office chair and desk in favour of a trendy standing unit, there are a few things you should know.
 This is everything you need to know about standing desks.